 What is Moodle?

-Moodle is an open-sourced virtual learning environment used world wide.
+Moodle is an open-source virtual learning environment used worldwide.
 Moodle stands for Modular Object-Oriented Dynamic Learning Environment and is an environment where lecturers and students can interact, and also where students can interact and learn from and with each other.
 Due to its dynamic and open sourced nature, modules and support resources are constantly being developed and improved by Moodle.org and the user community.

 In this topic

 Moodle supports online engagement and participation by students and effective teaching, with combinations of activities and resources, activity completion and conditional release.
 It is equally suited to managing large and small classes.